IonicDev/integration-log4j2/src/main/webapp/index.md

 telemetry data from some automated process.
 This sample webapp is intended to demonstrate a simple example of data protection on capture: application log files.

+1. Log files can seamlessly be encrypted as they are written to disk (using a log4j OutputStreamAppender extension).
+1. A web server can serve the decrypted log file content on request (using a Tomcat HTTP filter).

 ## Prerequisites

 - physical machine (or virtual machine) with the following software installed